mido/mido/README.rst

 * on OS X, PortMidi usually hangs for a second or two seconds while initializing.
 (It always succeeds.)

-* libportmidi prints out error messages instead of returning err and setting the error message string.
+* (this is no longer a problem:) libportmidi prints out error messages instead of returning err and setting the error message string.
 Thus, Mido can't catch errors and raise the proper exception.
-(I've been able to work around this when opening ports, so don't know if this is still a problem.)
+I've been able to work around this when opening ports, which is the only place where this was a problem, as far as I know.

 * there is an obscure bug involving the OS X application Midi Keys.
   See tmp/segfault.py.